PhilaNgcamu/problem-solving-challenges/Day-52-Recursion/README.md

 - Anytime a function is invoked, it is placed (**pushed**) on the top of the stack.
 - When JavaScript sees the **return** keyword or when the function ends, the compiler will remove (**pop**).
 - An example in [callStack.js](callStack.js)

+<h2>How recursive functions work</h2>

+- Invoke the **same** function with a different input until you reach your base case.
+- Base case - The condition when the recursion ends (it's important).